podaac/2022-SMODE-Open-Data-Workshop/README.md

 S-MODE data can be found through Earthdata Search here: [https://search.earthdata.nasa.gov/portal/podaac-cloud/search?fpj=S-MODE](https://search.earthdata.nasa.gov/portal/podaac-cloud/search?fpj=S-MODE)

+The [PO.DAAC Data Downloader](https://github.com/podaac/data-subscriber) can be used to download the datasets used in the following Case Studies.
+Code can be found in the [notebooks](./notebooks/) directory.

+## Science Case Study 1 - Airborne

-A [notebook is available here](./notebooks/DownloadDopplerScattData.ipynb) that walks through creating the .netrc file and downloading the Dopplerscatt data used in the Airborne Science Case Study.
-[A second notebook](./notebooks/VisualizeDopplerScattData.ipynb) contains the Airborne Science Case Study data visualization and discussion.
-Instructions for installing the airborne material in a [conda]() environment are contained in this [Airborne Case Study README](./README-Airborne.md).
+The [DownloadDopplerScattData.ipyb](./notebooks/DownloadDopplerScattData.ipynb) notebook walks through creating the .netrc file and downloading the Dopplerscatt data used in this case study.
+The [VisualizeDopplerScattData.ipynb](./notebooks/VisualizeDopplerScattData.ipynb) notebook contains the Airborne Science Case Study data visualization and discussion.
+Instructions for installing the airborne material in a [conda](https://conda.io/projects/conda/en/latest/user-guide/install/download.html) environment are contained in this [Airborne Case Study README](./README-Airborne.md).

+## Science Case Study 2 - In Situ

+The [insitu_Datavis_demo.ipynb](./notebooks/insitu_dataviz_demo.ipynb) notebook contains the In Situ Science Case Study data visualization and discussion.
+This notebook also contains sample code to run the PO.DAAC Data Downloader to download Saildrone data.
+Instructions for installing the necessary Python packages, and more information on obtaining S-MODE data are in the [In Situ Case Study README](./README-InSitu.md).ß